 - And finally – friends and personal social media!
 Ask friends to spread the message.
 Ask them to help you put posters up.
 Ask them to help look.
 It may be hard for some of us to ask friends to drive across town, brave the cold put hundreds of posters up, and look for a dog, but you just have to toughen your skin up as the first few days are crucial.
 At the very least, make sure to type up a Facebook post with pictures of your pooch on your own profile (not in a group as it won’t be shareable) with the security settings set to “Public”, and ask your friends and networks to share.

 Set up a scent station and a safe space

 Your search activities are pretty much done for the day once the sun goes down, but it does not mean there’s nothing more you can do.
-At night, research and read up some success stories.
-Not only it can boost your morale, it will give you a good sense of what you need to do if you do come across your pup.
-Which leads to the next point.
+At night, research and read some success stories.
+Not only it can boost your morale, but it will also give you a good sense of what you need to do if you do come across your pup.
+This leads to the next point.

 - Make sure to have a leash on hand.
 Slip-on leashes work the best.
 If you know your dog is still wearing its collar, a regular leash is okay.

 - Make sure you have treats on hand.
-Smelly food like hot dogs, bacon, grilled chicken.
+Smelly food like hot dogs, bacon, and grilled chicken.

 - Keep your distance and make sure your pup does not get spooked by onlookers.

 - Do NOT share eye contact.
 Eye contact feels threatening to dogs, so as difficult as it is, look sideways.
 Keep your pup in your peripheral vision.